con-dog/clippy/README.md

 <p align="center"><img src="media/clippy_watermarked.gif" height="300" width="500"></p>

 # clippy
-Create and play coloured (or not) animated ASCII-art in the command line!
+Create and play coloured 🟥🟩🟦 or color-less ⬛️⬜️ animated ASCII-art in the command line!

 clippy can help if you are wanting to;
 - Develop a rogue-like ASCII game